WebDevSimplified/Web-Dev-Simplified-Official-Blog/content/blog/2020-05/memoization-in-react/index.md

 ## `useMemo`

+*If you prefer to learn visually, check out the video version of this hook.*
+`youtube: THL1OPn72vo`

 The most basic form of memoization in React is the `useMemo` hook.
 The syntax for this hook is actually the exact same as `useEffect` since they both work in a similar way.
 The first argument of `useMemo` is a function that does the complex calculation you want to memoize, and the second argument is an array of all dependencies for that memoization.
 ```js
 const result = useMemo(() => {